 Mortar Board Alumni/Tolo Foundation Scholarship Award Descriptions

 For many decades, Seattle’s Mortar Board alumni have awarded scholarships to distinguished University of Washington students.
 Mortar Board Alumni/Tolo Foundation’s named scholarships are the result of significant gifts honoring or memorializing esteemed Mortar Board alumni.
-The following Foundation scholarship funds awarded at total of $41,000 In the 2014/2015 academic year.
+The following Foundation scholarship funds awarded a total of $51,550 In the 2019/2020 academic year.

 Bernthine, born in a small village north of Bergen, Norway, immigrated to Seattle in 1911.
 Although she had little formal education, she raised two daughters and encouraged them to excel in school, to develop their talents, and to become leaders.
 Both daughters and her only granddaughter were elected to Mortar Board at the University of Washington.
 Her family established this scholarship in honor of their mother, who inspired all by the marvelous quality of her womanhood.